ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 * Right-click your Super Monkey Ball 2 game in the games list and go to _Properties -> Gecko Codes_
 * At the bottom click _Add New Code_, paste the Gecko code into the _Code_ box, then click _Save_
   * Make sure the first line that starts with `$` isn't included
-  * (For older revisions of Dolphin v5, instead go to Properties -> Edit Config and paste the text code into the Gecko codes section of the `GM28EP.ini` file that opens, marked by the text **[Gecko]**; if the section doesn't exist, add it.)
 * In the Gecko Codes window, make sure the checkbox next to the Gecko code you just added is checked

 ## Launch the game